 Q. Do residential customers need to be home for the installation?

-No. TNMP’s installers will knock on your door to see if you are home so that you’ll know to expect a brief outage while the installation takes place.
-However, your presence at home is not necessary for the installation.
+No. TNMP’s installers will knock on your door to see if you are home so that you’ll know to expect a brief outage while the installation takes place, but your presence at home is not necessary for the installation.

 Q. How will TNMP communicate the installation schedule with customers?

 Customers can visit www.PowerInYourHands.com to view a comprehensive deployment schedule by city.

 Q. What are the logistics of installation for business customers?